Preparation for LAMDA Examinations

 You can find out more on their website.

-Caroline, Piers and Maria coach students for LAMDA exams on a one to one basis though some prefer to work with a friend and take a combined or duologue exam.
+Caroline, Piers, Tom and Stephanie coach students for LAMDA exams on a one to one basis though some prefer to work with a friend and take a combined or duologue exam.

 Up to grade 5 we aim to take an exam at the end of every full term (December, April and July) and there are around 14 lessons per term.
 Grades 6-8 will take longer depending on the student.
 Very young learners will start with an Entry level exam which is just one monologue and ten 20 minute lessons.